Akati90/SQL_Style/README.md

 select
         c.user_id,
         count(*) as total_charges
-from charges c
+from schema_name.charges c
 group by c.user_id

 -- Bad -- 1
 select
         c.user_id,
         count(*) as total_charges
-from charges c
+from schema_name.charges c
 group by 1

 -- Bad -- no user_id in select
 select
         count(*) as total_charges
-from charges c
+from schema_name.charges c
 group by c.user_id

 -- Bad -- order of columns is different